altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

-- Show "achievements view" with all that you have organized
+- Avoid double query when loading tags
 - When tagging uploaded pivs, don't tag them as you tap, but rather accumulate them in a list.
-- Count organized today properly by adding date when piv was added to queue
 - You're all done
-   - Score sometimes doesn't show after reloading app
-   - Update score whenever tagging
    - Dynamize button to "keep going", which jumps to the previous page with unorganized pivs
    - Annotate
+-----
 - Edit/delete tags view, openable from query selector (Tom)
------
+- Show "achievements view" with all that you have organized

+- Count organized today properly by adding date when piv was added to queue
 - tag L:404

 - Swipe sideways to navigate months in uploaded
 - Confirm on delete single uploaded piv
 - Info view for each piv on cloud (Tom)
 - Finish annotated source code: tagService, storeService, tools.

 - Sharebox
    - Backend
       - List